BIFROST: A First-Principles Model of Polarization Mode Dispersion in Optical Fiber: Example Simulation: Wavelength-Division Multiplexing for PMD Compensation in Quantum Networks

 The present WDM example indicates that, for a relatively simple fiber link and $\lambda_\text{R}-\lambda_\text{Q}=2$~nm, the compensation infidelity ranges between $\approx4.5\%$ and $\approx 4.6\%$.
 These results give an idea of how the compensation fidelity drops as $|\lambda_\text{R}-\lambda_\text{Q}|$ is increased.
 The simulations here also suggest that the WDM scheme can work for small enough $|\Delta \lambda|$, as also indicated by some experiments.
 For example, Ref.~\cite{PMD_WDM2} found that it was possible to compensate to better than 99\% fidelity using $\Delta\lambda = 0.8$~nm in a 8.5~km fiber with total DGD of 0.54~ps (this demonstration appears to have been done in a lab with a spooled fiber).

 This example simulation only scratches the surface of possible WDM compensation investigation, but it suggests that there are regimes in which WDM schemes may work well.
-It will be important to formulate more comprehensive metrics for compensation fidelity, investigate other sources of environmental variation, explore how the results change with the total PMD of the fiber, simulate extensions to the basic WDM scheme presented here \cite{PMD_WDM3, PMD_WDM4}, and compare WDM to TDM more directly to determine whether WDM is advantageous.
+It will be important to formulate more comprehensive metrics for compensation fidelity, investigate other sources of environmental variation, explore how the results change with the total PMD of the fiber, and compare WDM to TDM more directly to determine whether WDM is advantageous.
+Additionally, BIFROST may be useful in simulating more creative variations on WDM.
+For instance, Refs.~\cite{PMD_WDM3, PMD_WDM4} proposed using two reference wavelengths on opposite sides of the signal wavelength, and Ref.~\cite{Chapman} used heterodyne detection to relax power requirements on the WDM reference, resulting in negligible added noise from nonlinear scattering.